GlitchEnzo/NuGetForUnity/README.md

 Press the **Push** button to push your package up to the server.
 Be sure to set the correct API Key that give you permission to push to the server (if you server is configured to use one).

-# How to create your own server?
+# How do I create my own NuGet server to host NuGet packages?
 You can use [NuGet.Server](http://nugetserver.net/), [NuGet Gallery](https://github.com/NuGet/NuGetGallery), [ProGet](http://inedo.com/proget), etc to create your own NuGet server.
-Be sure to set the proper URL in the *NuGet.config* file and you should be good to go!
+Alternativly you can use a "local source" which is just a folder on your hard-drive.
+Be sure to set the proper URL/path in the *NuGet.config* file and you should be good to go!

 Read more information here: [http://docs.nuget.org/create/hosting-your-own-nuget-feeds](http://docs.nuget.org/create/hosting-your-own-nuget-feeds)

-Note: NuGetForUnity currently does **not** support local feeds.